dcppc/2018-may-workshop/README.md

 Please note that _registration is required to attend_.

 ## Agenda
 The [agenda](./agenda.md) is in progress.
 Please open an issue to contribute an idea for a breakout session or main event!

+## Accessibility
+The path to Countway from Huntington Ave. and Brigham Circle is sunken below street level.
+Wheelchair access between the two locations requires the use of two outdoor elevators.
+Each elevator has a call box if you need help.
+You may also call (617) 432-1379.

+* One is on Huntington Ave. near the steps descending from street level to Countway.
+* The other is at the Countway entrance.
+* Even though the building has a lot of stairs, there are elevators to every floor.

+Service animals are welcome at Countway.

 ## Childcare
 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.
 We are working on providing a list of all resources on site that will address your needs.
 Feel free to contact [Team Copper](commons@dib-lab.groups.io) if you have specific questions or concerns.